soynatan/django-easy-audit/README.md

   To clarify, this is only _truly_ necessary for the model signals.

+* `DJANGO_EASY_AUDIT_READONLY_EVENTS`

+  Default is `False`.
+The events visible through the admin interface are editable by default by a superuser.
+Set this to `True` if you wish to make the recorded events read-only through the admin UI.

 ## What does it do

 Django Easy Audit uses [Django signals](https://docs.djangoproject.com/en/dev/topics/signals/)